ConnorLJ/ConnorJevons_3_09252022_A/README.md

 ## First Steps

-First steps on the project include setting up Git & Github.
+The first steps on the project include setting up Git & Github.